kishoretvk/RawImageEditor/EXAMPLES.md

-# RAW Processor API Examples
+# RAW Image Editor Examples

-This document provides examples of how to use the RAW Image Editor's processing capabilities.
+This document provides examples of how to use the RAW Image Editor's components and processing capabilities.

 ## Basic RAW Processing